 Monroe’s speaking engagements range from serving as the presiding mistress of ceremonies at the Community Memorial Tribute Service for Maryland Congressman Elijah E. Cummings, to being an interviewee on Sirius XM’s business radio show Leadership Matters.
 Monroe has interviewed the Librarian of Congress Dr. Carla Hayden, as well as former US Senator Barbara Mikulski on various stages.
 Monroe was also a speaker for the Robin Hood Foundation’s No City Limits: Reimagining the Poverty Fight Conference in 2019.

-In 2019, Monroe was recognized as one of the Baltimore Business Journal’s Power 10 CEOs, as well as The Daily Record’s Influential Marylanders.
-In 2016, she was honored as SmartCEO Magazine’s “CEO of the Year” and in 2012, she was named to the Forward 50, the news magazine’s list of the 50 Jewish-Americans “who have made a significant impact on the Jewish story.”
-Previously, Monroe was recognized by The Daily Record as an Influential Marylander (2010) and as a three-time recipient of Maryland’s Top 100 Women (2011, 2009, and 2007), placing her in the “Circle of Excellence.”
+Monroe was recognized in the Maryland Daily Record’s Power 100 (2021); the City & State New York Philanthropy Power 50 list (2020); Baltimore Business Journal’s Power 10 CEOs (2019); Maryland Daily Record’s Influential Marylanders (2019); JPRO Network’s Mandelkorn Distinguished Service Award (2017); and SmartCEO Magazine’s CEO of the Year (2016).
+In 2012, she was named to the Forward 50, the news magazine’s list of the 50 Jewish-Americans “who have made a significant impact on the Jewish story.”
+Previously, Monroe was recognized by The Maryland Daily Record as an Influential Marylander (2010) and as a three-time recipient of Maryland’s Top 100 Women (2011, 2009, and 2007), placing her in the “Circle of Excellence.”
 In 2006, the Baltimore Business Journal named Monroe to its “40 Under 40” list.